What Is ODC — Offshore Software Development Center?

 - Prepare workstations

-- Connect workstations to internet
+- Connect workstations to the Internet

-- Set up security signal system
+- Set up a security signal system

-After all paperwork is done, you need to find and rent an office fitting your requirements and budget.
+First, you need to register a legal entity.
+After all the paperwork is done, you need to find and rent an office fitting your requirements and budget.

 - Office equipment and supplies (printer, scanner)